 Studies have shown that masks significantly decrease transmission chances, but not all masks provide equal protection.
 N95 masks are ideal in personal protective equipment (PPE) because they block 95% of large and small particles utilizing a unique electrostatic filter.
 European countries such as Germany and France have already taken that step, mandating all citizens wear high filtration masks like the N95 in all public spaces.
 Furthermore, in the US, some strongly believe that if worn for four weeks in risky scenarios, the N95 would stop the epidemic.
 So, why aren’t more in use in the US?

 The short answer is supply.
 While the Biden administration has committed to invoking the Defense Production Act to boost manufacturing of N95s, it will take a commitment from capable domestic manufacturers to step in and get production where it needs to be.
-Increasing the output of N95 masks could also improve the general public’s protection as most Americans are still wearing cloth masks, which are not as effective.
+Increasing the output of N95 masks made in the USA could also improve the general public’s protection as most Americans are still wearing cloth masks, which are not as effective.
 And like the early days of the pandemic demonstrated, sourcing these critical supplies from foreign countries (and suppliers) at a time of crisis is not a timely, effective, or capable solution.

 American-made manufacturing can respond and scale to answer national PPE needs in a difficult manner for foreign bodies to match.
 US-based N95s can ship to market faster and provide the same or often better quality at a competitive price.
 Moreover, full control of the manufacturing process will ensure lasting quality, safety and eliminate potential price gouging.
 Domestic production will also allow first responders and medical personnel to conduct fit testing in the factory and permit rapid prototyping and testing of future PPE products.